chspoerlein/selectivity_tutorial/README.md

 ![](selectivity_tutorial_files/figure-markdown_github/regions-1.png)

-Considering that the data includes 305 regions from 22 origin countries, the first plot shows on usual clustering of only a handful of origin countries: Poland, Argentinia, Bulgaria, China, Romania and Turkey.
+Considering that the data includes 305 regions from 22 origin countries, the first plot shows on unusual clustering of only a handful of origin countries: Poland, Argentinia, Bulgaria, China, Romania and Turkey.

 Note that these numbers may be somewhat misleading for a host of difference reasons: for one, every region is counted as a single case.
-Hence, while Argentinia is "only" represented with one region, it happens to be the region sending most migrants in our data (~30 percent).
-Similarily, Turkey is strongly represented among the outliers with 11 regions but mostly with regions which send comparatively few emigrants (alltogther 26 percent).
+Hence, while Argentina is "only" represented with one region, it happens to be the region sending most migrants in our data (~30 percent).
+Similarly, Turkey is strongly represented among the outliers with 11 regions but mostly with regions which send comparatively few emigrants (altogether 26 percent).
 One way to take this into account is add information regarding (non-normalized) outmigration rates to the figure:

 ``` r
 n_data <- problem_data %>% group_by(region) %>% count() %>% ungroup()